 Analyzing your competitors is a critical strategy for creating a winning pay-per-click campaign.
 You need to know who your competitors are, what keywords they’re targeting, which keywords they’re ignoring, and what kind of ads they’re running.

-You can get all of this information manually, but it’s easier and faster to get it from PPC competitor analysis software.
+You can get all of this information manually, but it’s easier and faster to get it from PPC competitor analysis software for competitive analysis.

 Analyzing what your competitors are doing will help you avoid their mistakes and imitate their successes.
 It’s like getting an inside scoop on what works and what doesn’t without having to experiment with every possibility yourself.

-Although you’ll be analyzing your competitors’ PPC activity and gaining great insights from their advertisements, competitor analysis is not a strategy for copying their ads.
+Although you’ll be analyzing your competitors’ PPC activity and gaining great insights from their advertisements, competitor analysis is not a own marketing strategy for copying their ads.

 You’ll get creative ideas from their ad copy, images, keywords, and headlines, but it’s important to remember to avoid copying images and text word-for-word.